 The following provisions have been established and agreed upon with respect to audition tapes by applicants from outside British Columbia for candidacy to graduate study in keyboard performance:

-Recording must be done on a high-quality VIDEOTAPE or DVD (NTSC system), preferably by a professional technician.
+Recording must be done on a high-quality DVD (NTSC system), preferably by a professional technician.

 The taped performance must be an unedited performance, dated within the past year, certified as to its integrity by the student and his/her teacher, and accompanied by a copy of the program.